Airbnb Bed Bugs? You’ll Need a Bed Bug Travel Spray

 Airbnb Owners Might Not Know How To Deal With Them

 Often, those who run an Airbnb are just as clueless as you used to be.
 Many of them will simply make the most obvious choice, one that’s been drilled into our heads by advertisements for our entire lives: call an exterminator.
-Unfortunately, as we’ve detailed in previous blogs, exterminators use toxic chemicals in order to treat bed bugs, and these chemicals are often reintroduced to a house multiple times before they see the job as complete.
+Unfortunately, as we’ve detailed in previous blogs, exterminators use toxic chemicals to treat bed bugs.
+These chemicals are often reintroduced to a house multiple times before they see the job as complete.
 Even then they might not guarantee their work, especially if they can simply claim that Airbnb was reinfested by a subsequent host.
 On top of that, many chemicals such as permethrin no longer work on bed bugs, because the bed bugs have built up an immunity to them.

 Don’t Take Bed Bugs Home

 Nearly every hotel you’ve ever stayed in had a luggage rack, those folding tables on which you can put your luggage.
 Airbnbs, on the other hand, often don’t have these.
 There’s either not enough space in the room to have one, or they simply haven’t provided one.
 That forces most people to put their luggage on -- you guessed it -- the bed.
 And where do bed bugs most often live?
 Take a look at their name and you’ll have the answer!

 You won’t be traveling with a luggage rack, but you can travel with luggage covers.
 Like we mentioned before, bed bugs love the seams, creases, and pockets of luggage, and they’re more than happy to hide out there.
 (Unfortunately, the most common type of bed bug looking for a place to hide is a pregnant bed bug.)

 Luggage covers zip around the luggage and make it impossible for bed bugs to get inside.
 They’re also white, so if a bed bug happens to get up on the luggage then you’ll be able to see it and dispose of it...and tell the Airbnb owner.